Abu Dhabi Public Prosecution begins an investigation with a British man against whom an international arrest warrant has been issued

-The Public Prosecution took legal measures against the accused after his arrest in the Emirate of Abu Dhabi, according to the International Red Notice issued in accordance with the request of the French authorities, and the letter addressed by the International Criminal Police Organization “Interpol” regarding the arrest of the accused for investigation into the accusations against him of committing the money laundering crime.
+The Public Prosecution took legal measures against the accused after his arrest in the Emirate of Abu Dhabi, in accordance with the International Red Notice issued according to the request of the French authorities, and the letter addressed by the International Criminal Police Organization (Interpol), regarding the arrest of the accused for investigation into the accusations against him of committing a money laundering crime.

 Follow our latest local and sports news and the latest political and economic developments via Google news